odk-x/docs/odkx-src/sync-endpoint.rst

 The following guides assume that you're using :program:`phpLDAPadmin`.
 In order to perform the following operation, please go to `https://127.0.0.1:40000` in your browser.

-Recommended :doc:`Creating a Sample User <sync-endpoint-setup-create-user>` tutorial with images.
+Recommended :ref:`Creating a Sample User <sync-endpoint-setup-create-user>` tutorial with images.

 .. _sync-endpoint-advanced: